eliahrebstock/ansible-role-jmx-datadog/README.md

 ```

 `user` and `password` are the username/password pair for JMX (with readonly access).
+They are mandatory and should be the same in the Datadog configuration.

 `jvm_user` and `jvm_group` are the user/group who will run the application using JMX
 (change access rights on default `jmxremote.password` and `jmxremote.access` files).